 This is the first post in our series, FRC: How Its Made.
-In this post we’ll make our way through the fiber generation, yarn spinning, and fabric weaving processes to answer the question of how fibers are transformed into fabric and used to make flame resistant garments.
-From flowing liquid fiber solution through a spinneret to fabric weaving, we’ll lay out the main steps in the making of fiber and fabric used in flame resistant garments.
+In this post we’ll make our way through the fiber generation, yarn spinning, and fabric weaving processes to see how fibers are transformed into fabric that’s used to make arc-rated and flame resistant clothing (known as “AR / FR clothing” or simply “FRC”).

-In the below video, Tyndale’s Vice President of Technical quickly compiles the key information needed to understand the fabric manufacturing process.
+Tyndale’s Vice President of Technical quickly compiles the key information needed to understand the manufacturing process for AR / FR fabric:

 In general, synthetic fibers are created by extruding fiber-forming materials, which begin as a molten polymer solution, through spinnerets in a chemical process called polymerization.
 Wondering what a spinneret is?
 Simply put, a spinneret is a cap or plate with a number of small holes through which a fiber forming solution is forced.
 This process looks similar to water running through a showerhead.
 The resulting filament is continuous, so it must be cut, and often crimped, to resemble cotton fibers.
 From that point on, the processes used for both synthetic and natural fibers are similar.
 The fibers then go through a carding process, a mechanical process that disentangles, cleans, and orients fibers in parallel to produce a soft, rope-like strand of fibers called a sliver (sly-ver).